dirkpetersen/nvflare-cancer/README.md

 ### Configuring Dashboard

-Login to the `https://flareboard.mydomain.edu` with the email address and 5 digit initial password of the project administrator and make at least the following changes:
+Login to the `https://myproject.mydomain.edu` with the email address and 5 digit initial password of the project administrator and make at least the following changes:

 - At MYINFO click "Edit my Profile" and change the password of the project administrator
 - At PROJECT CONFIGURATION enter short name, title and description and click "Publish" to allow users to sign up
-- At SERVER CONFIGURATION enter `flareserver.mydomain.edu` at "Server (DNS Name)"
+- At SERVER CONFIGURATION enter `myproject-server.mydomain.edu` at "Server (DNS Name)"
 - At PROJECT HOME click "Freeze Project"

 After you have frozen the project you can no longer change any of the settings above, however you can still reset the entire dashboard if needed.